External Noise Interference

 Temperature Compensation

 What exactly do we mean by "temperature compensation"?
 The sensor will compensate for the ambient air temperature and apply this to the range readings for higher accuracy.
+Understanding how do temperature affects sensors is crucial for achieving precise readings.
 The speed-of-sound in the air increases about 0.6 meters per second, per degree centigrade.
 For example, the MB1033 sensor measures the temperature and compensates the range readings for changes in the speed-of-sound based on temperature.
-The operation temperatures of our sensors are -40°C to +65°C .
-The self heating (15mW at 5V, or 8mW at 3.3V) will change the temperature of the sensor by about 1 degree C. The amount of self heating is dependent upon user mounting.
+The operation temperatures of our sensors are -40°C to +65°C. The self heating (15mW at 5V, or 8mW at 3.3V) will change the temperature of the sensor by about 1 degree C. The amount of self heating is dependent upon user mounting.
 Most importantly, the actual air temperature of the path between the sensor and the target may not match the temperature measured at the sensor electronics.
 Sensors mounted in vertical applications, or applications where the environmental temperature gradient is severe, may experience a large temperature measurement error which will affect the sensor accuracy.
 For example, buildings with a height of 2-meters can have floor to ceiling temperature variations of 5°C or more.
 Because of these temperature effects, users desiring the highest accuracy output are encouraged to use a properly mounted external temperature sensor or to manually account for this measurement error.
 Temperature Compensation that uses the time of flight in seconds, the temperature in degrees centigrade, and yields the distance in meters works for all of our products.
 Dm = TOF *((20.05*SQRT(Tc+273.15))/2) Where TOF - the measured Time Of Flight in seconds, Tc - the ambient temperature in degrees C, SQRT - the symbol* for square root (* in Microsoft Excel) and Dm - the distance in meters.
 For 23 degrees C and 0.0058 seconds (or 5.8mS) the distance calculates to 1.0006 meter.
 If using the serial output, first convert the distance reported by the sensor to TOF by using 147uS per inch (TOF = inches * 1.47E-4) or 58uS per cm (TOF = cm * 5.8E-5) and then insert the TOF into the above formula.
 Review our Temperature Compensation document with more detailed information.

 https://maxbotix.com/blogs/blog/noise-temperature-sensor-operation?_pos=3&_sid=fdfed3407&_ss=r